-- 56. The Plaintiffs repeat the foregoing paragraphs and seek as relief the following: - (a) an Order certifying this proceeding as a class proceeding and appointing the Plaintiffs as Representative Plaintiffs for the Class; - (b) a declaration that the Crown has breached its fiduciary obligations to the Plaintiffs and Class arising from its conduct, and that of its servants, agents or employees, in the operation of the Schools; - (c) compensation and/or damages for breach of fiduciary duty and systemic negligence, including: - i) general damages, including aggravated damages for personal injuries; and - ii) special damages; - (d) aggravated, punitive and exemplary damages; - (e) interest pursuant to the Judicature Act; - (f) costs; and - (g) such further and other relief as this Honourable Court deems just.
+- 56. 61.
+The Plaintiffs repeat the foregoing paragraphs and seek as relief the following: - (a) an Order certifying this proceeding as a class proceeding and appointing the Plaintiffs as Representative Plaintiffs for the Class; - (b) a declaration that the Crown and APSEA have has breached their its fiduciary obligations to the Plaintiffs and Class arising from their its conduct, and that of their its servants, agents or employees, in the operation of the Schools; - (c) compensation and/or damages for breach of fiduciary duty and systemic negligence, including: - i) general damages, including aggravated damages for personal injuries; and - ii) special damages; - (d) aggravated, punitive and exemplary damages; - (e) interest pursuant to the Judicature Act; - (f) costs; and - (g) such further and other relief as this Honourable Court deems just.